COVID-19 Workplace Safety Policy

 MBL employees and other registered visitors must not give their MBL ID Card to access any MBL facilities and they must not let unregistered MBL visitors into an MBL facility.

 Non-residential visitors to the MBL facilities must abide by the MBL’s Health Policies and Protocols for visitors.

 In efforts to make others aware of coronavirus symptoms, it is critical to be mindful of protocols for communicating confidential health information to others.
 The identity of anyone testing positive will be kept confidential.
 No personal identifying information can be shared.
 It is unlawful to disclose the names of individuals and their health conditions in any written documents including emails or texts.

 Individuals should immediately inform their supervisor and Human Resources via a phone call, text, or email stating that there is urgent information to be discussed.
-The individual can contact Human Resources at firstname.lastname@example.org or Ann Egan, Director of Human Resources at email@example.com.
+The individual can contact Human Resources at firstname.lastname@example.org or Courtney Buckley, Director of Human Resources at email@example.com.
 Informing a manager and Human Resources can be done during the evening or on a weekend.
 The sooner Human Resources is aware of the situation the sooner appropriate safety precautions can be taken particularly as it relates to contact tracing.

 MBL will notify the MBL community of confirmed positive cases via the COVID-19 Dashboard.

 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
 All individuals are responsible for promoting the understanding of this policy and for taking appropriate steps to ensure compliance.